zchee/golang-wiki/ErrorValueFAQ.md

 ```
 At that point, you must always return `sql.ErrTxDone` if you don't want to break your clients, even if you switch to a different database package.

-## How can I add context to a returned error without breaking clients?
+## How can I add context to an error I'm already returning without breaking clients?

 Say your code now looks like
 ```